wbnns/learnhowtocode/deep-dives/ruby/rspec.md

 _Look through these now and use them to guide your learning.
 By the end of this lesson, expect to:_

-* Know what RSpec is
+- Know what RSpec is
-* Know how to install RSpec
+- Know how to install RSpec
-* Understand the basic RSpec syntax:
+- Understand the basic RSpec syntax:
-  * `describe`
+  - `describe`
-  * `it`
+  - `it`

 ## RSpec

 At the most basic level, RSpec is a Domain Specific Language written in Ruby, or, for the rest of us, a language specialized for a particular task.
 In this case, the task is testing Ruby code.
 The `rspec` gem comes packaged with all you need to get started, including five gems: `rspec`, `rspec-core`, `rspec-expectations`, `rspec-mocks`, and `rspec-support`.

 At this point, you may be wondering, _Why RSpec?
 Surely, there are other frameworks out there_, and you'd be right.
 There are.
 In fact, at one point, Ruby came bundled with [Test::Unit](https://github.com/test-unit/test-unit) and later [Minitest](https://github.com/seattlerb/minitest) as part of its standard library, the latter of which lives on in Rails.
-If you tend to be pessimistic \(I'm sorry, I meant _realistic_\), then the [Wrong](https://github.com/sconover/wrong) testing framework might be your cup of tea.
+If you tend to be pessimistic \(we're sorry, we meant _realistic_\), then the [Wrong](https://github.com/sconover/wrong) testing framework might be your cup of tea.
 Or perhaps you're hungry and in the mood for something more substantial, in which case a side of [Bacon](https://github.com/chneukirchen/bacon) might be what you need.
 At the end of the day, it doesn't matter which framework you choose as long as you cultivate your testing skills.
 RSpec's wider adoption, especially in the Rails community, is certainly reason enough to warrant familiarity with it, but implementing tests should be the end-all and be-all, rather than choosing a particular framework.

 But enough [proselytizing](https://www.dictionary.com/browse/proselytizing).
 Strap your helmet and buckle up; we're going to jump right in.